-Seminary Community Council (SCC) is composed of students and faculty members.
-SCC assists in structuring a community life of Christian sharing and caring.
+The Forum Committee provides lunch-time discussion Seminary Community Council (SCC) is composed of topics occasionally.
+Students and professors meet students and faculty members.
+SCC assists in structuring together to engage topics of importance to the seminary, a community life of Christian sharing and caring. church life and students.
 It operates from the understanding that a dynamic community life is vital to the academic process.
-Since Christian community requires committed individuals, every student and faculty member is expected to use his or her gifts and influence for the enrichment of community life.
+Since The Seminary Kitchen is thought of by some students Christian community requires committed individuals, as the real life-blood of the seminary.
+Students are every student and faculty member is expected to use invited to bring a mug, hang it on the rack and enjoy his or her gifts and influence for the enrichment of coffee or tea together in the morning, after chapel, or community life. just about anytime you have a break.

-SCC appoints the Worship and Fellowship committees and selects student representatives to the Academic Committee, Faculty Meeting, and Strategic Planning Council.
-The colloquium and forum series are sponsored by SCC.
+SCC appoints the Worship and Fellowship committees The extension site in Lancaster, Pa does not have and selects student representatives to the Academic a campus setting, student organizations and regular Committee, Faculty Meeting, and Strategic Planning chapel.
+Nonetheless, since classes meet on evenings Council.
+The colloquium and forum series are sponsored and weekends, students often share meals together.
+The by SCC. small size of the extension student body contributes to familiarity and informality between students and instructors.